 I know about road issues and problems live whereas Apple and vanilla Google Maps still lag behind Waze itself on this front even though a lot of Waze features are creeping into Google Maps these days.

-Waze also speaks to me in Dutch or any other language I desire seamlessly and fast without a learning curve that tries to cease my moving and mobile navigation ambitions.
+Waze speaks to me in Dutch or any other language I desire seamlessly and fast without a learning curve that tries to cease my moving and mobile navigation ambitions.

 I also own a boatload of other GPS navigation software that can run on Android and Apple iOS and I play with them often, mainly just to check if anything better has come along.

-The reason I gave the iPhone 11 to she who must be obeyed was due to Bluetooth issues in my Audi A3 which I had then.
+The reason I gave the iPhone 11 to she who must be obeyed by the way was due to Bluetooth issues in my Audi A3 which I had then.

-Ironically, the reason I switched to iPhone 14 Pro Max from the Samsung S21 Ultra was also due to Bluetooth issues!
+Ironically, the reason I switched to iPhone 14 Pro Max from the Samsung S21 Ultra was also due to a plethora of stupid Bluetooth issues!

-I recently bought a whole bunch of BT based battery monitor systems for my Jaguar iPace and some Aircraft I fly and had a real torrid time of it with the Android phones I had which are a Samsung S21 Ultra that I have had for nearly two years now and a Pixel 7 test machine.
+I recently bought a whole bunch of BT based battery monitor systems for my Jaguar iPace EV as well as some Syndicate Aircraft I fly and had a real torrid time of it with the Android phones I had which were a Samsung S21 Ultra that I had for nearly two years now and a Pixel 7 test machine.